Cardiac rehabilitation is a program where health professionals support you and your family or carers with your heart problems.

 Ask if you can bring you partner or carer along.
 It can help them understand what you have gone through, and how they can look after themselves and support your recovery.

-Ask your hospital or doctor to refer you to a centre near you, or contact our Health Information Service and speak to a qualified health professional.
+Ask your hospital or doctor to refer you to a centre near you, or contact the Heart Foundation Helpline and speak to a qualified health professional.

 My heart, my life provides practical advice and assistance to help you understand how to manage your heart health and lifestyle.